Gynecomastia Pre-Op Requirements

 Obtaining Medical Clearance

 For patients over 50 years old or for anyone with a pre-existing health condition.
-This clearance is typically obtained from your family doctor or other specialist most responsible for your health condition.
+This clearance is typically obtained from your family doctor or other specialists most responsible for your health condition.
 This doctor will conduct a physical and may require lab work and other tests to ensure you are in good health and capable of undergoing general surgery.
 After reviewing the results of your physical and tests, your physician will typically indicate they are on board with your procedure and sign a letter stating you are optimized for general anesthesia.

 Required Blood work